 HOW TO adhere to a metallic sub floor

-We really need to look at this in regard to the condition, potential movement, contamination and keeping in mind the final floor covering to be installed.
+Always take into account the condition, potential movement, contamination and keeping in mind the final floor covering to be installed.
 There are several types of metallic sub floor but each is usually treated the same as they have very similar characteristics.

 In the UK we usually encounter metallic surfaces to be adhered to in one of the following scenarios.
 A steel or aluminum stair case, A raised access floor, or a computer floor in an I.T.
 Suite.
-Each sub floor is by its nature flexible, none absorbent and likely to have contaminates on the surface.
+Each subfloor is by its nature flexible, none absorbent and likely to have contaminates on the surface.
 Therefore, general rules apply to each circumstance but you can always call us for more advice.

 Firstly, clean the metallic surface with a degreaser that contains acetone.
 This will stop the spread of any contaminates and hopefully the removal of any oily substances.
 The metallic surface should then be abraded with an appropriate abrasive to form a key for future bonding.
 If necessary, a further cleaning process can take place with the degreaser.
 At the very least, any sanding dust and debris should be vacuumed but additional cleaning is recommended.